Terenceyuyue/varFEM/README.md

 ## Variational formulation based programming

-  - We present a variational formulation based programming for 1-D and 2-D problems in Folder variational.
+  - A variational formulation based programming is shown for 1-D and 2-D problems in Folder variational.
 The arrangement is entirely       process-oriented and thus easy to understand.

   - As in FreeFem++, fundamental functions --- int2d.m and int1d.m are designed to match the variational formulation of the underlying    PDEs.